 Biography and current work

 His research interests include shape modeling and motion recovery from images, analysis of microscopy images, and Augmented Reality.
-He has (co)authored over 200 publications in refereed journals and conferences.
-He is an IEEE Fellow and has been an associate editor of IEEE journal Transactions for Pattern Analysis and Machine Intelligence.
-He often serves as program committee member, area chair, and program chair of major vision conferences.
+His research interests include shape modeling and motion recovery from images, analysis of microscopy images, and Augmented Reality.
+He has (co)authored over 300 publications in refereed journals and conferences.
+He is an IEEE Fellow and has been an Associate Editor of IEEE journal Transactions for Pattern Analysis and Machine Intelligence.
+He often serves as program committee member, area chair, and program chair of major vision conferences and has cofounded two spinoff companies (Pix4D and PlayfulVision).

-Pascal Fua's research is sponsored by the Swiss National Science Foundation, the CTI, the European Union, and several industrial partners.
+Pascal Fua's research is sponsored by the Swiss National Science Foundation, the CTI, the European Union including a senior ERC grant, and several industrial partners.

 PhD (Orsay, 1989)